IIIF/api/source/search/2.0/index.md

 ## 4. Content Search
 {: #search}

-The Content Search service takes a query, including typically a search term or URI, and potentially filtering further by other properties including the date the annotation was created or last modified, the motivation for the annotation, or the user that created the annotation.
+The Content Search service takes a query, typically including a search term or URI.
+Results may be constrained by other properties, such as the date the annotation was created or last modified, the motivation for the annotation, or the user that created the annotation.

 ### 4.1.
 Request
 {: #request-1}

-The search request is made to a service that is associated with a particular Presentation API resource.
+A search request is made to a service that is associated with a particular Presentation API resource.
 The URIs for services associated with different resources _MUST_ be different to allow the client to use the correct one for the desired scope of the search.
-To perform a search, the client _MUST_ use the HTTP GET method (rather than POST) to make the request to the service, with query parameters to specify the search terms.
+To perform a search, the client _MUST_ use the HTTP GET method to make the request to the service, with query parameters to specify the search terms.

 #### 4.1.1.
 Query Parameters
 {: #query-parameters}